jpease/timogin/manual/in/interviewing.markdown

 given little preparation.
 You stop the important work you're doing, get on a call and talk.
 Perhaps you read some provided questions.
 How hard can it be?

-As it turns out, it can be pretty hard.
+As you probably know, it can be pretty hard.
 How can we do better?
 A well documented process is a good start.
 Good documentation makes it easier to train all participants involved.
 But if you want them to be good at it, and you do want them to be good at it, that will require coaching.

 A clearly defined process, with staff trained to consistently follow it, allows for objectivity and continual improvement.